apollographql/apollo-kotlin/ROADMAP.md

 ## [4.0](https://github.com/apollographql/apollo-kotlin/milestone/29)

-_Approximate GA Date: February 2024 (GA)_
+_Approximate GA Date: June 2024 (depends on Kotlin 2.0 GA date)_

 Our next major release is currently in the beta stage.
 Expect new beta to be released as we make progress towards a GA release candidate.
 This major version removes some deprecated APIs but will otherwise contain mostly incremental changes and most of the API will stay compatible.
-We are hoping to do a GA release after Kotlin 2.0.0 is generally available.
+We plan to do a GA release after Kotlin 2.0.0 is generally available.

 Here's a high-level overview of the feature set: